 Durham Shoestring Performers

-In 2019, 46 Years of Accessible Theatre
+In 2023-24, 50 Years of Accessible Theatre

-Oshawa’s younger community theatre was founded in 1974 by Jeannine Butler, whose objectives are followed by her successors today – to present challenging and entertaining plays with an emphasis on innovative acting, writing, directing and design and to produce these plays keeping costs low so that live theatre can be accessible to all members of the community.
+Oshawa’s downtown community theatre was founded in 1974 by Jeannine Butler, whose objectives are followed by her successors today – to present challenging and entertaining plays with an emphasis on innovative acting, writing, directing and design and to produce these plays keeping costs low so that live theatre can be accessible to all members of the community.

 All auditions are public and there are no monologues required to participate in the company.
 Adults and teenagers wanting to perform or to work backstage are always welcome.
-There’s no membership fee to get involved in DSP, just a desire to create a few theatrical waves and the time to make it happen.
+There’s no membership fee to get involved in DSP, just a desire to create a few theatrical waves and the time and commitment to make it happen.

 Scripts can be borrowed for advance reading of the plays, and people interested in backstage, design or production work are also welcome to attend any audition – no performance necessary, but to let us know you’d like to be involved.